 Congress is considering legislative proposals to adjust the treatment of low-value shipments entering the United States.
-Leading proposals would make any product subject to trade remedies, including Section 301, 201, 232 tariffs and anti-dumping and countervailing duties (AD/CVD), ineligible for de minimis entry.
+The leading proposals would make any product subject to trade remedies, including Section 301, 201, 232 tariffs and anti-dumping and countervailing duties (AD/CVD), as well as products ineligible for Generalized System of Preferences (GSP) program, ineligible for de minimis entry.